10 ways to increase customer loyalty

-In a report released by Barclays Bank earlier this year, it was stated that just 53 per cent of small and medium-sized businesses are using tactics to keep their existing customer base happy and ensure that they will return to them for future business.
+In a report released by Barclays Bank, it was stated that just 53% of small and medium-sized businesses are using tactics to keep their existing customer base happy and ensure that those people return to them for future business.

-An increase of as little as 5% in customer retention is thought to lead to as much as a 75 per cent increase in the average business' profitability.
+An increase of as little as 5% in customer retention is thought to lead to as much as a 75% increase in the average business's profitability.
 Are you underestimating the opportunities that a customer holds for you once they're already part of your client base?

-As a small business in today's business climate, you have something to prove and if you don't prove 'it' then the likelihood is that customers will simply come in the front door and leave, very quickly, out of the back.
+As a small business in today's business climate, you have something to prove.
+If you don't prove 'it', the likelihood is that customers will simply come in the front door and leave, very quickly, out of the back.

-Don't get me wrong, I'm not saying that wanting to attract new customers to your business is a bad thing; it's great when you get them.
-But, considering the time, money and effort that goes into expanding your customer base, it is just as beneficial to your business to look after the customers you already have, so they stay loyal to you in the longer term.
+But considering the time, money and effort that goes into expanding your customer base, it's just as beneficial to your business to look after the customers you already have, so they stay loyal to you in the longer term.

 You've already done all of the hard work to pull these customers in, so why not develop your relationship with them further?

-Studies have shown many times over that if someone is made to feel special by a certain business, then they will go back to that business repeatedly, regardless of other changing factors.
-For example, if a customer already knows they are going to be well looked after, they will be more willing to overlook changes in price.
+Studies have shown many times over that if someone is made to feel special by a certain business, they will go back to that business repeatedly, regardless of other changing factors.
+For example, if a customer already knows they're going to be well looked after, they'll be more willing to overlook changes in price.

-For the customer, the importance of receiving top quality service can be a lot more important than paying the cheapest price.
-Here are my top 10 tips to help you retain customers and increase their loyalty.
+For the customer, the importance of receiving top-quality service can be a lot more important than paying the cheapest price.
+Here are 10 tips to help you retain customers and increase their loyalty.

-This is proven as the number one way to ensure your customers will keep coming back.
-In the Barclays report, 59 per cent of consumers said that a simple smile and friendly hello was what made them return to small and medium-sized businesses over and over.
+This is proven as the number-one way to ensure your customers will keep coming back.
+In the Barclays report, 59% of consumers said that a simple smile and friendly hello was what made them return to small and medium-sized businesses over and over.